-STRATEGIES FOR COASTAL NUTRIENT REDUCTION
+STRATEGIES FOR NUTRIENT REDUCTION IN MISSISSIPPI

-Each of the 10 strategies for coastal nutrient reduction are presented below.
+Each of the 10 strategies for nutrient reduction in Mississippi are presented below.

 ENGAGE STAKEHOLDERS

 Involving and engaging stakeholders early in the planning process is critical.
 Early involvement of stakeholders provides transparency of the process, allows time for trust to develop, incorporates local knowledge, and makes it possible to deal most effectively with misperceptions and to manage expectations.
 All of this helps gain buy-in and stakeholder cooperation and increases the likelihood of moving toward sustainable solutions.